Cellule/eslint-myrules-manager/README.md

       }
     },
-    "options": String // extra options to pass to eslint }
+    "options": String // extra options to pass to eslint "mergeGlobal": String|String[]
   }
+}
 ```
 - `eslint-myrules`: the name of this project.
 If you rename the project, make sure to change this
   - `targets`: list of different targets for your rules.
 Can be empty if you simply want 1 set of rules.
 However, very useful if you want to override some rules.
   - `modifiers`: see [MODIFIERS](lib/modifiers/MODIFIERS.md)
+  - `extraRules`: Include any project specific configuration you want to pass to eslint.
+  - `mergeGlobal`: list of targets you want to merge with global rules to be placed at the root of your project.
+Useful when your whole project needs to be lint with a specific target.

 You can see an example at [.myrulesrc](.myrulesrc)